diksha1710/myProject/README.md

 # myProject
-It is a E-commerce website designed by me using PHP,JavaScript,HTML,CSS.It has both admin panel and customer panel.
+An E-commerce website designed by me using JavaScript,HTML,CSS,BOOTSTRAP and PHP is used in the backend and database used is SQL.It is a dynamic e-commerce website both for mobile  as well as desktop use.It has both admin panel and customer panel.